how to stop thinking about the past

 • Practice mindfulness: Mindfulness can help you stay present in the moment and recognise when you’re being triggered.
 Try deep breathing, meditation, or yoga to help you stay centred and focused.

-See also What is the steering wheel?
+See also What is vector?

 Remember that recognising your triggers is the first step in healing from past trauma.
 You must seek professional help if you struggle to move past painful experiences.